-- 10.1.
+10.1.
 Demobilisation may be a difficult time, with a Volunteer Reservist returning to work after a challenging period in deployment.
+Helping to

-Helping to ensure a smooth re-integration into the workplace/team is vital to enable any necessary after care and support requirements to be discussed with the Colleague and should include: - - The need to update them on changes and developments. - The need to offer specific refresher training where it is sought/considered necessary. - Where the job duties have changed since mobilisation, a period of skills training may be required to assist them with new aspects of the job. - Support through the Employee Assistance Programme (EAP Service) and/or Wellbeing Hub - Flexible working provisions or other leave arrangements, if sought - 10.2.
+- The need to update them on changes and developments. - The need to offer specific refresher training where it is sought/considered necessary. - Where the job duties have changed since mobilisation, a period of skills training may be required to assist them with new aspects of the job. - Support through the Employee Assistance Programme (EAP Service) and/or Wellbeing Hub - Flexible working provisions or other leave arrangements, if sought - 10.2.
 When the Trust is advised by a reservist that they want to return to work, the Trust is obliged to employ them in their old job as stated in The Reserve Forces (Safeguard of Employment) Act 1985.
 Where this is not possible, they must be offered an equivalent position with the same terms and conditions of service.
 The right to return to work lasts for six months after demobilisation. - 10.3.
 To enable the Trust to plan for their return to work after their military service has ended, reservists must advise their line manager (or designated contact) in writing, of the date they will be available to start work.
 This communication should be made no later than the third Monday after the completion of military service.
-The Trust must be advised as

-- soon as possible, if, due to illness or some other reasonable cause, the colleague is unable to start work on the agreed date. - 10.4.
+The Trust must be advised as soon as possible, if, due to illness or some other reasonable cause, the colleague is unable to start work on the agreed date. - 10.4.
 Line managers who carry out appraisal meetings with a reservist should be made aware that the Volunteer Reserve Forces activities undertaken by an individual (either through training or mobilisation) bring essential skills into the workplace such as leadership, communication, team working and organisational ability, which ultimately lead to improved performance in the workplace.
 It is therefore good practice that we recognise these skills and abilities in an individual's appraisal meeting and acknowledge that the activities can be regarded as evidence of achievement or in some circumstances contribute towards an individual being in a position to evidence application of knowledge and skills.